Rezident16/capstone-fullstackers/proposal.md

 - Create Repositories:
     - All methods should catch IOExceptions and throw `DataException`.

-    - Create the `UserFileRepository` class.
+    - Create the `UserJdbcTemplateRepository` class.
 (2 hours)
         - Create the data layer's custom `DataException`
         - add the filePath field and create a constructor to initialize the field
-        - generate tests for `UserFileRepository`, should be located in `src/test/java/learn/stockConnect/data/UserFileRepositoryTest`
+        - generate tests for `UserJdbcTemplateRepository`, should be located in `src/test/java/learn/stockConnect/data/UserJdbcTemplateRepositoryTest`
         - create a `data` directory in the project root. add test, seed, and production data files
         - implement `serialize`, and `deserialize`. these are all private method.
         - implement `findById`, `findAll`, `findByUsername`, `findByEmail`